wp-plugins/plugnedit/readme.txt

 == Frequently Asked Questions ==

-= What is the difference from other editors =
+= What is the difference between PlugNedit from other HTML editors? =

-Current HTML Editors build pages without organization, PlugNEdit organizes your data into objects that can be moved and placed as desired.
+Current HTML visual editors build pages without organization, PlugNEdit organizes your data into objects that can be moved and placed as desired.
-Plug N Edit works more link a windows program then a HTML Editor.
+Plug N Edit works more link a desktop publisher or word processor program then a HTML Editor.

-= Can members use the editor =
+= Can members use the visual editor? =

-Editor and Administrator roles may use the editor to build pages
+Editor and Administrator roles may use the editor to build web pages.

-= What is CKEditor and how does it work with plugnedit =
+= What is CKEditor and how does it work with plugnedit? =

-CKEditor is a HTML editor much like the WordPress visual editor, however it work with plugnedit to extend the formatting options in the Drag & Drop
+CKEditor is a HTML editor much like the WordPress visual editor, however it work with plugnedit to extend the formatting options in the Drag & Drop format.
-Editor.

-= Is This Plugin Right For My Needs? =
+= Do I need plugnedit? =

-This plugin is useful for anyone that has a wordpress site, it is basically just a easy to use drag and drop visual HTML editor with more options.
+PlugNedit is useful for anyone that has a wordpress site, it is basically just a easy to use drag and drop visual HTML editor with more options.
+PlugNedit extends the formats you can use in designing your web pages, with Fixed page and Adaptive design concepts.
+Fixed page design allows you to create better Graphic layouts then a Responsive design can.

-= What do I really need to know to make good use of the program? =
+= What do I need to know to use of the program? =

 The WYSIWYG HTML editor is based on movable objects (Layers), Therefore you should give each object a Name that is easy to remember this will help you make use of all the options of the editor.
+The editor uses depth, width and height options so remember you can overlay objects and set transparencies of items.

-= Is It Hard To Install And Use? =
+= is it hard to install and Use? =

 NO, it's plain and simply easy to install, nothing to configure or figure out.